sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 2. Cluster master forks replacement.

-3. Worker stays around to clean up.
+3. Worker dies.

-3. Master cannot wait for worker to die before replacing!

 Another use case for cluster:
 ## Deployment.

-* Want replace all existing servers.
+* Want to replace all existing servers.

 * Something must manage that = cluster master process.